vanilla-reforged/vmangos-docker/README.md

 user@local:vmangos-docker$ .\03-extract-client-data.sh
 user@local:vmangos-docker$ .\04-build-db-container.sh
 ```

-Note that generating the required data will take many hours (depending on your
-hardware).
-Some notices/errors during the generation are normal and nothing to
-worry about.

-Alternatively, if you have acquired the extracted/generated data previously,
-you can place it directly into `./volume/client_data_extracted`, in which case the installer will
-skip extracting/generating the data.

 After the installer has finished, you should have a running installation and
 can create your first account by attaching to the `vmangos_mangos` service: